#UnsolvedMysteries: Twitter Explodes With Theories About The Shocking Rey Rivera Case

 Based on the roof’s damage, you could conclude that he fell from a much higher point making this mystery even more perplexing.

-There’s also the matter of a cryptic letter with a list of names, TV shows, books and movies found taped to his computer that’s been impossible for investigators to decipher thus far.
+There’s also the matter of a cryptic letter with a list of names, TV shows, books and movies found taped to his computer that’s been impossible for investigators (and everyone else) to crack thus far.

 At first glance, it looked like a series of coded messages or (Masonic?) riddles consistent with his obsession with the film industry as a writer.

-Unfortunately, the death was ruled a probable suicide that continues to fuel endless waves of theories that we compiled for you on the flip. (*WARNING* SPOILERS AHEAD)
+Unfortunately, the death was ruled a probable suicide that continues to fuel endless waves of plausible (and not-so-plauside) theories that we compiled for you on the flip. (*WARNING* SPOILERS AHEAD)

 Comments